adambaumeister/azure-vmseries-terraform/docs/panorama.md

 <img src="images/pan_mc.png" alt="interfaces" class="inline"/>

 Add a virtual router for each template.
-Configure the following routes in the inbound template;
+Configure the following routes in the outbound template;

 | Destination     | Next Hop     | Description     |
 | :------------- | :----------: | -----------: |